The Magnet

 - The Magnet's production company is recorded as Ealing Studios[12].

-- The Magnet's original language of film or TV show is recorded as English[15].
+- The original language of The Magnet was English[13].

 - The Magnet's color is recorded as black-and-white[14].